USSBA/terraform-aws-easy-fargate/examples/efs/README.md

 # Easy Fargate with multiple EFS

-If you check the logs after running the task once, you'll see something like:
+The task will run every 5 minutes.
+If you check the logs after it runs once, you'll see something like:

 ```shell
 + tree /mnt